Sept. 2, 1995: McCall vs Bruno

-In the biggest upset ever, Buster Douglas knocked out Mike Tyson.
+In, arguably, the biggest upset of all-time, Buster Douglas knocked out Mike Tyson.
 Tyson then raped a beauty queen and went to jail.
-Evander Holyfield defeated Douglas, who lay down on the canvas and let the referee count him out.
-Holyfield then defended his championship against a pair of pot-bellied men fighting in the wrong decade, George Foreman and Larry Holmes.
-Holyfield and Riddick Bowe battled three times before Andrew Golota ruined Bowe with his vicious attacks on “Big Daddy’s” private parts.
+Evander Holyfield defeated an unfocused Douglas, who lay down on the canvas and let the referee count him out.
+Holyfield then defended his title against a pair of pot-bellied men fighting in the wrong decade, George Foreman and Larry Holmes.
+Holyfield and Riddick Bowe battled three times before Andrew Golota ruined Bowe with his vicious attacks on “Big Daddy’s” groin.
 Before that, Bowe had, literally, thrown one of his title belts in a garbage can as some kind of protest and it ended up going to Lennox Lewis.

 Bruno’s drawing power earned him another chance at glory, this time in America.
 Fresh off his first round demolition of Michael Spinks to unify the heavyweight crown, Mike Tyson defended against Bruno in 1989 and the stands at the Las Vegas Hilton Center were overflowing with patriotic, anthem-singing Britishers who had made the journey across the Atlantic to see their hero make history.
 It didn’t happen.
-Despite being the first boxer to seriously hurt Tyson when he landed a thudding left hook in the opening round, the referee had to rescue a helpless Bruno from Tyson’s assault in round five.
+Despite being the first boxer to seriously hurt “Iron Mike” when he landed a thudding left hook in the opening round, the referee had to rescue a helpless Bruno from Tyson’s assault in round five.

-A long rest was in order and following a 30 month layoff, during which Frank took up acting, the pride of England embarked on a comeback and once again put together a string of wins which resurrected the hopes of his long-suffering fans.
+A long rest was in order and following a thirty month layoff, during which Frank took up acting, the pride of England embarked on a comeback and once again put together a string of wins which resurrected the hopes of his long-suffering fans.

 It was 1993 and by this time England did finally have a heavyweight champion in the person of Lennox Lewis who, while having developed as a boxer in Canada, had been born in England and retained his U.K. citizenship.
 Not surprisingly though, British sports fans largely saw Bruno as their man, not the guy with the funny accent, and again a massive crowd turned out to see if Frank could finally get the job done in the first ever heavyweight title bout between two British fighters.
-He couldn’t.
-Yet again Bruno appeared on the cusp of glory as he gave as good as he got for six rounds, but in the seventh Lewis struck with a shattering left hook and Frank, once more, had to be saved by the referee.
+And once again Bruno appeared on the cusp of glory as he gave as good as he got for six rounds, but in the seventh Lewis struck with a shattering left hook and Frank, once more, had to be saved by the referee.

 The moment McCall vs Bruno was signed and sealed some of Bruno’s compatriots expressed misgivings.
-There had already been far too much heartache for those of little faith, too many dashed hopes which now made the prospect of cheering Bruno on in what had to be his final chance at a world title bittersweet, if not masochistic.
+There had already been far too much heartache for those of little faith, too many dashed hopes which now made the prospect of cheering Bruno on yet again bittersweet, if not masochistic.

 – Michael Carbert